 - Great supervisors look for unconventional opportunities for intern engagement, such as including them in staff meetings or having them attend a local conference, or sitting in on webinars.

 - Great supervisors provide interns access to other professionals in a field.
 Example – connect interns for one or two days for a “shadow” experience with a colleague in a smaller/larger organization and/or one that works in a different area of practice.

 When can I do internships?

 Oberlin students most commonly do internships during the summer.
 However, some students are able to arrange part-time internships during the semester.
 Winter Term is also a very popular time for internships.
-The Career Development Center coordinates many unique and exciting Winter Term internships across the country.
+Career Exploration and Development coordinates many unique and exciting Winter Term internships across the country.
 Students from all class years are strongly encouraged to apply for a Winter Term internship.
 (See more details on our Winter Term Internships page).